TheSoulOfCorn/nerf_mipnerf_test/README.md

 > - Again, sorry for not having everything pretty!
 If any misleading or trouble please feel free to contact me.
 > - MUCH THANKS to the reference repo!
 > - LLFF scene is not originally in the paper, you may check some following works like mipnerf 360° for a better result of LLFF.
 > - fact that I will present mipnerf in my class.
 I update some slides I will be using.
 Inpired by mipnerf original website.
 As well, one page of my notes!
+(JUST FOR INTEREST)

 ## RESULTS FROM UCSD SCENES (AND FLOWER)